alcofrisbas/backpacker/README.md

-# backpacker
+# backpackr

-backpacker is an esoteric language designed with a whimsical take in mind.
+backpackr is an esoteric language designed with a whimsical take in mind.
 It is a travelling/boardgame themed language based solely in stacks.

 the backpacker is a pointer that operates on an unlimited two-dimensional plane of stacks and carries a backpack, which is also a stack.
 Among other things, he can place things on the stack he is standing on, as well as look at things and print to stdout.